ZetCode

 Iterable Interface Methods

-The Iterable interface defines three methods that provide iteration capabilities.
-The main method is iterator, while forEach and spliterator were added as default methods in Java 8.
+The Iterable interface defines three key methods that enable iteration over elements.
+The primary method is iterator, while forEach and spliterator were introduced in Java 8 as default methods to enhance iteration capabilities.

 public interface Iterable<T> {